microsoft/Windows-driver-samples/network/trans/stmedit/README.md

 ---
 topic: sample
-description: Demonstrates replacing a string pattern for a Transmission Control Protocol (TCP) connection using the Windows Filtering Platform (WFP).
+description: "Demonstrates replacing a string pattern for a Transmission Control Protocol (TCP) connection using the Windows Filtering Platform (WFP)."
 languages:
 - cpp
 products: